Environment-and-Seniors-Health-Emory/Getting_started/HPC_cluster_GUI_Jupyter_Guide.md

 ### Attention: Do not run computation intensive jobs on the login node.
 We need to run R on the interactive-cpu partition.

-For example, the following command will apply for 1 CPU core, 16GB memory, 8 hours on the interactive-cpu partition.
+You can type "sinfo" in the terminal to check which nodes are idle (i.e. available), and then log into that node.
+For example, the following command will apply for 1 CPU core, 1GB memory, 8 hours on the interactive-cpu partition.
 You may change these parameters according to your jobs.

-`salloc -p interactive-cpu -n 1 -t 0-8:00 --mem=16000`
+`salloc -p interactive-cpu -n 1 -t 0-8:00 --mem=1000`

 Once you get the message "Granted job allocation XXXXXX"